tooape/o-ragreltesting/docs/TOP_5_STRATEGIES.md

 P1 and P2 converged to identical optimal parameters after fine-tuning.
 P1 offers dimension-aware auto-configuration, while P2 is a simpler explicit-config version.

+**Implementation Note**: P1 and P2 use the *exact same algorithm* - linear interpolation of hybrid (dense+BM25) and recency scores.
+The only difference is configuration management:
+- **P1**: Has `OPTIMAL_CONFIGS` dict with precomputed optimal parameters for different embedding dimensions (768d, 512d).
+Pass `embedding_dim=512` to auto-select the 512d-optimized config.
+- **P2**: Explicit parameter passing only, no auto-configuration.

+When evaluated with the same hyperparameters, P1 and P2 produce identical MRR/NDCG scores.
+Both are retained in the leaderboard because P1's dimension-aware auto-config is useful for production deployments where you may switch between embedding dimensions.

 ---

 ## 4. C13: Multi-Signal Optimized